पुनर्भरण विधि वृक्षारोपण

 What are the benefits of matka plantation?

-• In summer season, the water of the pot will last from 3 days to a week.
+- In summer season, the water of the pot will last from 7 to 15 days.

 Glimpses of Demonstration of "Matka Plantation using Recharge Technique".